Hidden in plain sight are some wonderful energy points to feel and enjoy, and we are taking you on a tour of them in our second blog of Rocamadour!

 We will conclude our Rocamadour energetic tour in our next and final blog!

-We would love to hear of your experiences there.
+We would love to hear about your experiences there.
 Please leave us comments below!